 How long are the channels?
 The recreational channel is approximately 1600 feet long and the competition channel is approximately 1300 feet long.

 Do I have to know how to swim?
 You do not need to know how to swim.
 Lifejackets (PFDs) are provided and required for everyone.

 What happens if I flip?
 Oklahoma City’s whitewater course is the most advanced course to ever be built, and it is designed with a focus on safety.
 The channels are configured to provide an exciting experience that is, first and foremost, safe.

 In general, paddlers who end up in the water can float down the channel in their lifejackets (PFD) to the end of the course.
 Stairs are positioned along the channels to make it easy to exit the course, if necessary, and professional river guides with special swift water rescue training will be positioned along each channel to assist anyone who needs help.
 Emergency stop buttons will allow the staff to shut off the flow of water in the event of an urgent situation.

 What other activities does RIVERSPORT Rapids offer?
-The Big Water Grill offers great casual dining with a view of the whitewater channels.
 RIVERSPORT Outfitters retail shop offers whitewater gear, t-shirts, gift items and souvenirs.
 Festivals and music events are held with the whitewater channels as a backdrop, and the center includes viewing areas, jogging and walking paths and patio seating.

-RIVERSPORT Adventures is located adjacent to the whitewater center site and offers outdoor attractions such as zip lines, the SandRidge Sky Trail adventure course, high-speed slides and an array of adventure activities.
+RIVERSPORT Adventures is located adjacent to the whitewater center site and offers outdoor attractions such as the SandRidge Sky Zip, the SandRidge Sky Trail adventure course, high-speed slides and an array of adventure activities.